 Caterers supply food and related services to clients at private or public functions held somewhere other than where the food was prepared.
 Caterers must obtain a permit.
 All food served by a caterer must be prepared at a location that has been approved by Environmental Health to serve as a commissary.
 To obtain a caterers permit, submit a complete application packet (PDF) with the appropriate fee (PDF) to Environmental Health.
 For individual pages from the application packet, please see our permits, forms, and fees page.

 To use forms marked as "PDF-fillable form," open the form you need by clicking on the appropriate link, click on the download icon in the upper right, rename the form, and save it locally (i.e. to your desktop).
 Close your website browser, and then open the PDF you just saved in Adobe Acrobat Reader.
 Now you can type in the fields and sign electronically.
 Be sure to save your changes, and then attach your completed form in an email to us.

-Cooks-for-Hire are not regulated by Environmental Health.
-Due to the risks involved with a Cook-for-Hire using his or her own personal equipment, it is highly recommended by this office that all equipment be provided by the client and not the Cook-for-Hire him/herself.
+Even though Environmental Health does not regulate Cooks-for-Hire, due to the risks involved, it is highly recommended by this office that all equipment be provided by the client and not the Cook-for-Hire him/herself.